 Using the formula – $600 x 2.7% (converted to 0.027) = $16.20 expected loss per hour.

 This is how much it costs for you to play this game.
 However, remember that the expected loss of $16.20 per hour is a long-term average, and you can have much bigger swings in the short-term.

 At any given time, you can lose more or less.
 But the longer you play, the closer your actual results will match the expected results.

 Improve your gaming skills using the house edge

-You can do nothing when you play games like roulette, baccarat, and craps to change the house edge.
-The long term results are going to be a loss in line with the house edge.
+You can do nothing when you play games like roulette or baccarat to change the house edge, but you can reduce the house edge by learning craps strategy and picking the right bets.
+The long-term results are going to be a loss in line with the house edge.